Extending your roof’s lifespan

 Maintenance & inspections

-Naturally the biggest factors in the lifespan of a roof are the quality of the materials and workmanship when the roof is put on.
+Naturally the biggest factors in a roof lifespan are the quality of the materials and workmanship when the roof is put on.
 Metal and tile roofs can last twice as long as asphalt shingle roofs, but the also cost more to put on.

 Workmanship is a factor because there are so many opportunities to do the job badly or skimp on materials.
 This is why Plumlee Construction offers a LIFETIME Warranty on all roofing labor.
 If you’re buying a house, make sure you have the roof inspected and find out from the seller what year the roof was put on.